Locations:

 Renal Scan (Kidney Scan)

 A renal scan is a nuclear medicine test that shows how your kidneys work.
 A nuclear medicine technologist injects a small amount of radioactive material into your vein.
-Then they use a special camera to take pictures of your kidneys.
-Your healthcare provider uses the results to plan treatments for any kidney issues.
+Then, they use a special camera to take images of your kidneys.
+A healthcare provider uses these images to plan treatments for any kidney issues.

 Overview